Updated for clarification on June 29, 2017

 Prior versions of the organization “were doing good work, don’t get me wrong,” Rapaport told me, “but they were doing very little of it.”
 He and Goldstein hope to expand their educational audience from 3,000 people per year to 300,000.
 On Monday, the organization is announcing a new campaign to lobby state legislators to make genocide education mandatory in public schools.
 “We are far more than the organization that knows how to write sound bites on Facebook and Twitter,” Goldstein said.

 In other words, it is a tiny organization in the process of reinventing itself.
-The Anne Frank Center for Mutual Respect and Understanding may not be a Holocaust organization, a Jewish organization, or one founded by Anne Frank’s father.
+The Anne Frank Center for Mutual Respect and Understanding may not be a Holocaust organization or a Jewish organization, and it has an unclear connection to Anne Frank’s father.
 It may not have leaders with a scholarly background, a mass membership, or institutional standing among Jewish groups and Holocaust museums.
 But because it talks a big game and wields the name of Anne Frank, the media has awarded it authority it never earned.

 * This article has been updated to include new documentary evidence provided by the Anne Frank Center during the weeks following the initial publication of this article, during which time these documents were newly discovered, according to the organization.

 We want to hear what you think.
 Submit a letter to the editor or write to email@example.com.